LlewBach/cydymiaith/README.md

 ##### Registration

+- The initial registration page prompts the user for an email to be verified.
+- The email must be unique and not already exist in the database.
+- An email is then sent to that address, and when the link therein is clicked, the user is taken to the main registration page.
-- The registration form asks for an email, username and password.
+- The main registration form asks for a username and password.
-- The email and username must be unique and not already exist in the database.
+- The username must be unique and not already exist in the database.
 - The password is required to be in a certain form and contain certain characters.
 - If the user wants to change their password, they are able to reset it via email confirmation.
 - Form validation will inform the user of any errors in user input.